okbreathe/jquery_plugins/okValidate/README.md

     });

-'Validations' and 'Validation Messages' live in separate objects to allow redefining of of validations separately from the messages.
+'Validations' and 'Validation Messages' live in separate objects to allow redefining of validations separately from the messages.

 Validators can be either a function or a regexp.
 If a function, it should return true if the input is valid, and false if it is not.
 Regexps should